Best Solar Companies in Alaska

 The general consensus is that solar panels are worth it in Alaska.
 On average, Alaskans with solar panels can avoid $29,737 in total utility costs over 25 years.

 Alaska has a surprisingly good climate for solar panels.
-The most densely populated area of the state, Southeast Alaska, is seeing more solar panels on rooftops as residents observe that already-high grid electricity prices are likely to go even higher.
+The most densely populated area of the state, Southeast Alaska, is getting more rooftop solar as residents see their already-high energy bills go even higher.

-We suggest using the National Renewable Energy Laboratory’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house — just type in your address.
+We suggest using the National Renewable Energy Laboratory’s PVWatts Calculator to estimate how much electricity a solar panel can produce over a year on your house.
 Project Sunroof is a free solar savings estimator powered by Google Earth imagery.
 As long as your house is a good candidate for solar, it’s at least worth considering.

 » STILL NOT SURE?
 Solar energy pros and cons